camunda/camunda-docs/docs/self-managed/identity/user-guide/assigning-a-permission-to-an-application.md

 ![assign-a-permission-application-modal-1](img/assign-a-permission-application-modal-1.png)

-3. Select the permissions you would like to assign and click **Add**
+3. Select the permissions you would like to assign and click **Add**.

 ![assign-a-permission-application-modal-2](img/assign-a-permission-application-modal-2.png)